 Course content may take a few minutes to display fully.

-This course is intended for an interprofessional audience, including dietitians, health educators, athletic trainers, and fitness professionals.
+This course is intended for multiple professions, including dietitians, athletic trainers, fitness professionals, and health educators.

 Health educators: Take this version of the course to ensure you receive appropriate credit.

 For the version accredited or approved for another profession, go to your specific profession at www.continuingeducation.com